- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by WITNESS On 26 January 2013 @ 2:36 am | No Comments

-In Activism, Advocacy, Anonymity, Arrest and Harassment, Bahrain, Brazil, Burma, China, Feature, Global, Human Rights, Latin America, Middle East & North Africa, Protest, Saudi Arabia, Surveillance, Syria
+In Activism, Advocacy, Anonymity, Arrest and Harassment, Bahrain, Brazil, Burma, China, Feature, Global, Human Rights, Latin America and Caribbean, Middle East & North Africa, Protest, Saudi Arabia, Surveillance, Syria

 Video is increasingly at the nexus of opportunity and danger for human rights activists.
 Video helps activists to document, confront, circumvent, and lobby against oppressive authorities—but it also allows those authorities to stalk them.
 Here's what we think will happen in 2013.